yumpyy/rss-reader/README.md

 python app.py \
 ```

-now head over to localhost:5000 to view the rss reader
+3. head over to localhost:5000 to view the rss reader